 - Courtyard to the front of the property, enclosed garden to the rear with outdoor furniture and barbecue

 - Sea and pub less than 1 mile.

 Note: This property has a Good Housekeeping bond of £100.

 About the location

-One of Cornwall’s most popular holiday areas.
-The spectacular sweep of Mount’s Bay, from the cliffside fishing village of Mousehole through Penzance and around to beautiful Marazion, hides a wealth of sandy beaches, rocky coves, winding village streets and other places to visit and explore.
-Connected by causeway to the shore at Marazion is the National Trust’s stunningly beautiful St Michael’s Mount with its hilltop castle and Mediterranean gardens.
+Penzance hosts Golowan, the Midsummer Carnival, and The Literary Festival.
+There are also The Exchange, Newlyn and Penlee Art Galleries.
+One of Cornwall’s most popular holiday areas is the spectacular sweep of Mount’s Bay, from the cliffside fishing village of Mousehole through Penzance and around to beautiful Marazion, the coastline hides a wealth of sandy beaches, rocky coves as well as winding village streets and other places to visit and explore.
+Connected by a causeway to the shore at Marazion is the National Trust’s stunningly beautiful St Michael’s Mount with its hilltop castle and Mediterranean gardens.
 Walk across at low water and take one of the ferry boats back when the tide is up.
-Penzance with its winding streets, shops, clubs, restaurants and harbour is a must as is the jumping-off point for day trips to the Scilly Isles.
+Penzance with its winding streets, shops, clubs, restaurants and harbour is a must as it is the jumping-off point for day trips to the Isles of Scilly as well as being the harbor.
 The South West Coast Path passing through Penzance winds its way along the clifftops towards Land’s End.
 On the way, stop off for a coffee and a rest at beautiful Lamorna Cove, explore the open air Minack Theatre and marvel at the cliffs as you approach Gwennap Head.
 A stunning walk for those seeking solitude, exercise and some of the UK’s best coastal scenery.
 Penzance is the perfect holiday base.
 Ideally placed for exploring this land of Celtic myth and legend and with enough to do and see in the immediate area to keep all the family occupied.